This grant program addresses economic development and redevelopment needs that have arisen in the East Metro since March 15, 2020.

-As of May 15, 2023, a total of $7 million in state funding has been awarded to projects in the Snelling-University-Rice Cultural District, the East Side community and along West Seventh Street in Saint Paul.
+As of May 15, 2023, a total of $7 million in state funding was awarded to projects in the Snelling-University-Rice Cultural District, the East Side community and along West Seventh Street in Saint Paul.
 An additional $2.15 million was raised and distributed to further support applicants to meet program matching fund requirements and complete projects.

 By the Numbers